 CLOSED LOOP is a commitment to creative reuse.
 We've set out to leverage underutilized resources in our community: spent brewers grain, sawdust, cardboard, a long-vacant warehouse.
 By making productive use of other industries' byproducts, we're attempting to tighten connections among Detroit businesses and localize recycling—in other words, close the loop.

 For us it's about collaboration over competition and sustainability over shortcuts.
 If you want to learn more or share your own experience, please reach out!

 OUR FARM MISSION

-The Mushroom Factory promotes food access and sustainable agriculture in Detroit by growing gourmet and medicinal mushrooms on spent materials.
+The Mushroom Factory promotes food access and sustainable agriculture in Detroit by growing gourmet and medicinal mushrooms using spent materials.

 We define sustainable agriculture as high-tech, low-impact, and driven by innovation.
 These values guide our business strategy and we prioritize reflection on key questions: Which resources are underutilized?
 How can we better activate existing spaces?
 What tools can we create to promote efficiency?